Azure-Samples/azure-data-manager-for-energy-openai-demo/README.md

 - Work Product Component: WellLog
 - Work Product Component: WellboreTrajectory

+---

 ***Question***: Why do we need to break up the JSON documents into chunks when Azure Cognitive Search supports searching large documents?

 ***Answer***: Chunking allows us to limit the amount of information we send to OpenAI due to token limits.
 By breaking up the content, it allows us to easily find potential chunks of text that we can inject into OpenAI.
 The method of chunking we use leverages a sliding window of text such that sentences that end one chunk will start the next.
 This allows us to reduce the chance of losing the context of the text.

+---

+***Question***: Why can I not retrieve aggregated summaries from the data?

+***Answer***: There's only a certain amount of data that can be retrieved and provided to the AI model due to token limitations.
+Therefore, the AI cannot consume all the JSON documents and aggregate across.
+For this use-case you would need to parse the documents to a table structure or similar.
+The LLM can then create the necessary programmatic queries (i.e. SQL, KQL) and retrieve the aggregated data from the table source directly.

 ### Troubleshooting